williamw520/fetchmailatt/README.md

     mail.host = imap.gmail.com

 Set the mail store proptocol.
-It can be imap or imaps (for SSL secured connection).
+It can be imap or imaps (for SSL/TLS secured connection).

     mail.store.protocol = imaps